learnazcloud/Auto-branch-protect/README.md

             }
   However the code still needs extended testing to test each settings.
   4. Zack's original code refers to "master" as the default branch.
 However, I used "main" as the default branch in my organization.
 Therefore, the script threw errors that the branch was not found.
 This can be fixed in two ways -
-      a.
-Go to the organization --> settings --> Branches & change the default branch to "master" instead of "main" --OR --
+      - Go to the organization --> settings --> Branches & change the default branch to "master" instead of "main" --OR --
-      b.
-Go to app.py on line 53 and under "/branches/master/protection" change it to "/branches/main/protection". payload["repository"]["url"] + "/branches/main/protection",
+      - Go to app.py on line 53 and under "/branches/master/protection" change it to "/branches/main/protection".
+             payload["repository"]["url"] + "/branches/main/protection",

 ## Related Documentation from Zack's README